asa55/md2apkg-run/flashcards/index.md

 %

-One nice feature of `md2apkg-action` is that it basically just concatenates every `.md` file you define in this repository together (except for `README.md`), so whether you define flashcards in one or many `.md` files has the same effect when the deck is being built.
+One nice feature of `md2apkg-action` is that it basically just concatenates every `.md` file you define underneath `flashcards`, so whether you define flashcards in one or many `.md` files has the same effect when the deck is being built.

 ## Third flashcard